Private Repositories

 pac-gitauth-REPOSITORY_OWNER-REPOSITORY_NAME-RANDOM_STRING

 The secret includes a key referencing the token as a key to let you easily use it in your task for other provider operations.
-See the documentation with example on how to use it here

 The secret has a ownerRef field to the created PipelineRun.
 This means the secret will be auto deleted when you delete the PipelineRun it references to.